BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 The color table, if `useColors` is `true` must be extended manually.
 Please pay attention to the code in the PG and the comments how to correctly extend the color table.

+The line must be created with the `updatable: true` option.

 Have a look at the PG called Adding and setting points on an existing instance at the end of the page.

 #### Line transformations